stevenhggns/Buckley_Lab_SIP_project_protocols/CsCl_fractionation/CsCl_fractionation.md

 	Thus, your gradient media solution should be dense enough to hit your target density after adding your nucleic acid sample.

+	* __Note:__ You can make a stock of Gradient Media Solution (e.g., 200 ml).
+	Store it in vials sealed with crimp-capped butyl rubber stoppers to prevent evaporation and salt build-up.

 	* The tubes we use are 4.7 to 4.75 ml volume.
 Let's say we wanted to leave room for 0.45 ml of nucleic acids in TE while achieving a final gradient density of 1.69 g/ml.
 We would figure the density of our gradient media solution as follows: